CSCI-4830-002-2014/hackathon-accesslog/README.md

 sourcetype=access_* action = "purchase" OR action = "view" status="200" | stats count(eval(action="view")) AS Views , count(eval(action="purchase")) AS Purchases by productId | eval Ratio=Purchases/Views
 ```
 ![screenshot of a data table or a graph or both](http://i.imgur.com/rLf27Z9.png)
-See a the ratio in the left-most column for our product choice
+See a the ratio in the right-most column for our product choice

 ## Rationale 2